-Q.6.1.4: What are the determinants of the credit exposures of the CCP, concerning the attributes of each product, portfolio and market it serves?
+Q.6.1.3 : To what extent is the detail of the CCP's margin methodology made available to participants for use in their individual risk management efforts??
+The CRCC margin methodology is available to participants in the Circulars and Handbooks that are available to the public on the CRCC website.
+In addition, summary information on the margin process is available on the CRCC website at www.camaraderiesgo.com.
+Some parameters of the Risk Model can be consulted in the Newsletters on the website.
+Credit exposures Q.6.1.4 : What are the determinants of the credit exposures of the CCP, concerning the attributes of each product, portfolio and market it serves?
 CRCC has adopted methodologies to establish the factors of CCP's credit exposures.
-These are the risk parameters of cleared and settled products, which consider the characteristics of each product and each market:

-- The criteria used for Futures, NDF FXFW and Options are: i) price fluctuations of the asset and the underlying based on minimum a 1-year time window which must include at least one stress period, this result is the compared to the calculation over a 10 year window that establishes a floor ii) 2-day position closing period,

-- iii) volatility fluctuation (for options only), iv) market liquidity in which the position can be closed, v) bid/offer spread risk and vi) interest rate risk. - The criteria used for repo operations on public debt securities and interest rate swaps with: i) fluctuation of the interest rate of the relevant part of the curve based on a 1-year time window, which must include at least one stress period, , this result is the compared to the calculation over a 10 year window that establishes a floor ii) 2-day position closing period for repo operations and 5 days for short term swaps, iii) bid/offer spread risk and iv) liquidity. - The criteria for repo transactions, TTVs and spot (buy/sell) transactions on equity securities: i) price fluctuations of the asset and the underlying based on a 1-year time window which must include at least one stress period this result is the compared to the calculation over a 10 year window that establishes a floor ii) closing period of the 2-day position, iii) liquidity of the market in which the position can be closed, iv) bid/offer spread risk, v) liquidity of the asset and vi) interest rate risk. - The methodology for the long term swaps employed by the CRCC is H-VaR with a 99.5% confidence level or an ES with a 99.75% confidence level where historic returns are modified by using EWMA on the variance that allows for i) timely reaction in the volatility of the interest rate market ii) account for the values on the tail of the returns distribution.
+These are the risk parameters of cleared and settled products, which consider the characteristics of each product and each market: The criteria used for Futures, NDF FXFW and Options are: i) price fluctuations of the asset and the underlying based on minimum a 1-year time window which must include at least one stress period, this result is the compared to the calculation over a 10 year window that establishes a floor ii) 2-day position closing period, iii) volatility fluctuation (for options only), iv) market liquidity in which the position can be closed, v) bid/offer spread risk and vi) interest rate risk.
+The criteria used for sell/buy back, buy/sell back and securities lending operations on public debt securities and interest rate swaps with: i) fluctuation of the interest rate of the relevant part of the curve based on a 1-year time window, which must include at least one stress period, , this result is the compared to the calculation over a 10 year window that establishes a floor ii) 2day position closing period for repo operations and 5 days for short term swaps, iii) bid/offer spread risk and iv) liquidity.
+The criteria for repo transactions, TTVs and spot (buy/sell) transactions on equity securities and Foreign Exchange: i) price fluctuations of the asset and the underlying based on a 1-year time window which must include at least one stress period this result is the compared to the calculation over a 10 year window that establishes a floor ii) closing period of the 2-day position, iii) liquidity of the market in which the position can be closed, iv) bid/offer spread risk, v) liquidity of the asset and vi) interest rate risk.
+The methodology for the long term swaps employed by the CRCC is H-VaR with a 99.5% confidence level or an ES with a 99.75% confidence level where historic returns are modified by using EWMA on the variance that allows for i) timely reaction in the volatility of the interest rate market ii) account for the values on the tail of the returns distribution.
 The reaction period is 5 day for house accounts and 7 days for client accounts.
 The segment has also the series for the FX markets which makes it possible to calculate the risk associated to cross currency swaps.